 But it was too late.
 People in the square were already laughing and booing.
-Singing, more and more fervently.
-Pointing fingers at the vanquished would-be demon, and at Unleha waving down at them with her blue light beam.
+Singing more and more fervently.
+Pointing fingers at the vanquished would-be demon, and at Unleha waving down at them with her blue beam.
 At the mage in the background, briefly caught in another spotlight as Amalai stepped up to talk to him.

 People on the square found their power again.
-Songs of "Illusion!
-Illusion!" pulsed on through the night, strong and rhythmical, like a heartbeat.
-Their chant went on loud and clear, proclaiming its certainty, its outrage, its force.
-And finally, its knowing, its relief.

-As the voices eased and the fervor died down, the gentle sound of a lute began to weave itself into their melody.
+Chants of "Illusion!
+Illusion!" pulsed on through the night, strong as a heartbeat, proclaiming their outrage and certainty.
+And finally, their release.
+As the voices eased and the fervor died down, the gentle sound of a lute began to weave into the melody.
 It played along for a while, grateful and gracious.
-Then Lahoon spoke, in a soft voice, briefly telling of the vote being held tomorrow.
+Then Lahoon spoke, briefly reminding them of the vote.

-And then he burst into song again, a tune so well known that many in the crowd joined in right away.
+And he burst into song again, a tune so well known that many in the crowd joined in right away.
 It was one of the big hymns of the Transition: "The Ballad of the Soldier Boy."
-Who had grown weary and doubtful.
-Distrustful of a system that had claimed merit his dedication but has only used and abused him.
+Who had grown weary and doubtful, distrustful of a system that had claimed to merit his dedication, but has only used and abused him.
 The soldier boy who did not believe in war anymore.
 Who was longing for home, and a life.
 And so, when the call to arms came, he just walked away.